Lega Lombarda

-Lega Lombarda (Lombard League; abbr.
-LL), whose complete name is Lega Lombarda per Salvini Premier (Lombard League for Salvini Premier), is a regionalist political party active in Lombardy.
+Lega Lombarda (English: Lombard League, LL), whose complete name is Lega Lombarda per Salvini Premier (Lombard League for Salvini Premier), is a regionalist political party active in Lombardy.
 Established in 1984, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and has been the regional section of Lega per Salvini Premier (LSP) in Lombardy since 2020.
 Along with Liga Veneta, the LL has formed the bulk of the federal party (LN/LSP), which has been led by Lombards since its foundation.

 The LL is currently led by Massimiliano Romeo, elected secretary in 2024.
 Leading members of the party have included Umberto Bossi, Roberto Maroni, Francesco Speroni, Roberto Calderoli, Giancarlo Giorgetti, Roberto Castelli, Matteo Salvini, who has led the federal party since 2013, Gian Marco Centinaio and Attilio Fontana, who has served as president of Lombardy since 2018.

 History

 Background

 The origins of Lombard identity and Lombard nationalism can be traced in the Duchy of Milan, the Five Days of Milan and the federalist thought of Carlo Cattaneo, even though the Lombard sentiment was often intertwined with Italian nationalism, especially during the Kingdom of Lombardy–Venetia under the Austrian Empire.
 Anti-Rome and anti-Italian sentiments grew after World War II.

 In 1947 Giulio Bergmann, who would later serve as senator for the Italian Republican Party, launched the Movement for Local Autonomies in the province of Bergamo.
 In 1956 Guido Calderoli established the Bergamasque Autonomist Movement, which later evolved in the Autonomist Lombard Regional Movement and the Autonomist Padanian Regional Movement, before re-joining Christian Democracy.
 Calderoli would later form a short-lived Lega Lombarda and the Union of Autonomists of Italy, which obtained 0.06% of the vote in the 1970 regional election.